-Pregnancy in Japan: Key Vocabulary and Information about Giving Birth in Tokyo
+Japanese Vocabulary Related to Pregnancy and Giving Birth in Tokyo

-Pregnancy in Japan: Key Vocabulary and Information about Giving Birth in Tokyo
+Japanese Vocabulary Related to Pregnancy and Giving Birth in Tokyo

-We will also be sharing with you some information about giving birth in Tokyo, such as: what being pregnant in Japan is like, a list of English-friendly hospitals in Tokyo and some information about childbirth financial aid in Japan.
+We will also share with you some information about giving birth in Tokyo, including what it’s like to be pregnant in Japan, a list of English-friendly hospitals in Tokyo, and details about childbirth financial aid in Japan.

 pregnancy in japan - general terms vocabulary list